 But there are two other ways to get Influencers involved:

 - Interview an Influencer in your niche.
 Do the interview by email or by Skype.
 Once your interview post is live, let the Influencer know.
-Are they going to share it?
-You bet!
+More than likely they will share your article on social media.

 Of all the known share triggers, this is perhaps the most important.

-A number of different experts have studied this issue and the results are conclusive: longer articles get shared much more than shorter articles.
+A number of different experts have studied this factor and the results are conclusive: longer articles get shared much more than shorter articles.

 Web entrepreneur Noah Kagan examined data representing over 100 million articles.
 His findings?